Edgecliff (Winnetka, Illinois)

-Edgecliff (aka the Max Epstein House) is a Samuel Abraham Marx–designed estate in Winnetka, Illinois, in the wealthiest region of Chicago's affluent North Shore suburbs.
+Edgecliff (aka the Max Epstein House) is a Samuel Abraham Marx–designed estate in Winnetka, Illinois, in the wealthiest region of Chicago's prestigious North Shore suburbs.
 It is notable for once having the highest residential property taxes in Cook County, Illinois.

 History

 Edgecliff was commissioned by Max Epstein when he became chairman of General American Transportation Company in 1929.
 The building was completed in 1930 by Samuel Abraham Marx.

 Nathan Cummings, whose business became Consolidated Foods Corporation and then Sara Lee Corporation, purchased the building in 1954 from Epstein's estate.
 He, his daughter and son-in-law lived there until 1961 when Cummings relocated to New York after remarrying.
 His son-in-law, Robert Mayer, acquired the house in 1961 and added a 10000 sqft art gallery along the south end of the estate.
 The property had several galleries when it was owned by Buddy and Robert B. Mayer.
 Terry McKay acquired the property in 1995 for $4.6 million.
 By 1996, he had removed the art gallery.